One: The Start

 Angela nods.
 "Break," she agrees, then she and Eric head off in the same direction, off to Trig.

-I turned on my heel and begin to walk towards the girls changing room.
+I turn on my heel and begin to walk towards the girls changing room.
 Although I don't participate in the hard activities in gym anymore, I do, however, participate in the slow games, so therefore, I still change.

 I open the door to the ladies room, feeling the steam from the showers open my pores.
 I go to the back changing room, my bag swung over my shoulder, and take off my shirt.
-Then I glance in the mirror, my stomach protruding.
+Then I glance in the mirror, my stomach protruding slightly.
 I gingerly run my hand around my stomach, feeling the baby's foot, pressed so tightly to my skin, and then the hand, which always seem to the reaching for something, anything.

 When the bell rings, I know I am late.
 I scramble to put on my shirt and jogging pants, rushing out of the stall so quickly my head hurts.
 I push open the two doors that lead to the gym, and smile timidly at my coach.

-I stand with a bunch of girls who I don't really know except in this class.
+I stand with a bunch of girls who I don't really know except for in this class.
 I am about to speak, to join in on the conversation, when the gym doors swing open and the entire football team, dressed in their varsity jackets, enter the gym.
 Including him.
 Edward Cullen.

 Edward is very nonchalant about the situation.
-Our situation.
-He doesn't even talk to me, let alone wonder how the baby is, how his baby is, or what I'm going to do with it.
+Oursituation.
+He doesn't even talk to me, let alone wonder how the baby is, how hisbaby is, or what I'm going to do with it.
 I mean, it's not like we really know each other, but he could still ask.

 At this moment, I am five months pregnant.
 My stomach, while swollen and noticeable, is not as large as it will get, and can still be hidden fairly well if I wear the right clothes.
 Tight under the bust, then flows.
 But I don't want to hide it, because unlike Edward, I am not ashamed.

 Edward is the star quarter back of the Forks High School Spartans.
 We were once called the Trojans, but once the head of the school board heard of it, she quickly changed it, claiming that it would "send a bad influence on the young of today", which I think is totally bull.
 If anything, maybe, it would have taught us to wait.
+Or use a condom.

 It was about five weeks after that, at the end of summer vacation, when I found out I was expecting.
 I had been sick for the past few weeks, my head had hurt, and I was craving peanut butter, which was weird considering I hated peanut butter.
 When I finally went to the doctor, they had told me I was about five weeks along, that I was going to have a baby, and I just broke down and cried.